antisage/Exercises/C/Learn-C-The-Hard-Way/Ex0-5/README.md

 Character
     Declared with char, written with a ' character around the char, printed with %c.
 String (Array of Characters)
-    Declared with char name[], written with " characters, and printed with %s.
+    Declared with char name[], written with " characters, printed with %s.
 ```